aaronjoslinwangdu/bike-share-case-study/bikeshare-case-study-md.md

 By Aaron Joslin-Wangdu on
 9/9/2021

+## Introduction

+For this case study I am going to be analyzing data from [Divvy,](https://www.divvybikes.com) a bike share program based in Chicago.
+Divvy has a fleet of nearly 6,000 bicycles which are geotracked and rode within a network of 692 stations throughout Chicago.
+This case study was my Capstone project for the Google Data Analytics Professional Certificate, and was done entirely in RStudio.

 ## What is the point of this case study?

 The questions used to guide this case study are: